datanav/docs/configuration.rst

    * - ``system``
      - String
-     - Must refer to a ``system`` component by ``id``.
+     - Must refer to a :ref:`SQL system <sql_system>` component by ``id``.
 The role of this component is provide services like connection pooling and authentication for the data sources using it -
      - Yes